Coconut Grove

 Coconut Grove is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Coconut Grove has a high level of cultural diversity, with 44.3% of its population speaking a language other than English at home and 46.5% born overseas.
-Christianity is the main religion in Coconut Grove, comprising 36.9% of people.
-Hinduism is notably overrepresented in Coconut Grove compared to the Greater Darwin average, with 12.9% versus 4.2%.
+Coconut Grove's population has high linguistic diversity, with 44.3% speaking a language other than English at home.
+Additionally, 46.5% were born overseas.
+Christianity is the predominant religion in Coconut Grove, comprising 36.9%.

 Frequently Asked Questions - Diversity